 December 2016 — Selected one of the best 2016 photobooks by UHCSEAS – The Center of South East Asia Studies from the University of Hawaii.

-December 2016 — Invited to participate at Feria de Libros de Fotos de Autor – Felifa, Buenos Aires (Argentina).
+December 2016 — Exhibited at Feria de Libros de Fotos de Autor – Felifa, Buenos Aires (Argentina).

 November 2016 (24th) — 2nd edition public launch + exhibition at Timor Aid in Dili (Timor-Leste).

 November 2016 — Invited at Design Katha, in Colombo part of the Sri Lanka Design Festival.

 November 2016 — Exhibited at the Lisbon’s PhotoBook Fair (Portugal).

 September 2016 — Exhibited at Encontros da Imagem International Photography Festival in Braga (Portugal).

 September 2016 — Acquired into several international collections, including The National Library of Australia, Victoria State Library, Charles Darwin University in Australia, and Fundação Oriente in Timor-Leste.

 The photobook is available in 3 editions and through several acquisition methods :